ssddanbrown/inlets/README.md

 You can bind two separate TCP ports for the user-facing port and the tunnel.

 * `--port` - the port for users to connect to and for serving data, i.e. the *Data Plane*
-* `--control-plane` - the port for the websocket to connect to i.e. the *Control Plane*
+* `--control-port` - the port for the websocket to connect to i.e. the *Control Plane*

 ### Docker & Kubernetes application development